dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR00.md

 With this approach, software architects working in systems written in OO languages have absolute control over the direction of all source code dependencies in the system.
 They are not constrained to align those dependencies with the flow of control.
 No matter which module does the calling and which module is called, the software architect can point the source code dependency in either direction.

 That is power!
 That is the power that OO provides.
-That’s what OO is really all about — at least from the architect’s point of view.
+That's what OO is really all about — at least from the architect's point of view.

 What can you do with that power?
 As an example, you can rearrange the source code dependencies of your system so that the database and the user interface (UI) depend on the business rules (Figure 5.3), rather than the other way around.